GregNemeth/individual-project/README.md

 As we take a look at the diagrams we can observe that a many-to-many relationship is achieved through the use of a junction table, combining multiple one-to-many relations.
 <br/><br/>
-This scheme can be expanded in the future, for example: if we would like to implement a login/authentication feature we could connect further tables to handle user names, password, storage and sharing of favourite recipes;
+This schema can be expanded in the future, for example: if we would like to implement a login/authentication feature we could connect further tables to handle user names, password, storage and sharing of favourite recipes;
 <br/><br/>
 However, for now , this is outside of the current scope of the project.